lsst-tstn/tstn-023/index.rst

 Although not all components subscribes to each other topics, the :ref:`network topology diagram <fig-net-topology-full-community>` displays an extremely high inter-connectivity between all the different components/hosts.
-To begin with, note the IP address ``239.255.0.1`` in the diagram, which is the multicast server and receives traffic from all the components.
+To begin with, note the IP address ``239.255.0.1`` in the diagram, which is the multicast address utilized by traffic from all the components.
-A more close look into the diagram show that there are two distinct behavior, related to the two different types of services deployed; CSCs and salkafka producers.
+A more close look into the diagram show that there are two distinct behaviors, related to the two different types of services deployed; CSCs and salkafka producers.

 CSCs will send and receive DDS traffic to all other components of the system, whereas salkafka producers will send and receive traffic from CSCs only.
 This is more easily seen by filtering all the inbound and outbound traffic to one of the CSCs and to one of the salkafka producers individually.